Circus train car museum may soon be on the move toward its new home

 She also was the historian for the old circus.
 Williams has offered photos of her space for the use of Venice Theatre’s resident set designer Tim Wisgerhof who is designing the museum display space.

-Tim may be my greatest coup ever for when I called him after seeing just two shows by the then new guy at the theater, as asking if he might help out on the train car committee, he said: “Yes.”
+Tim might be my greatest coup ever.
+After seeing just two shows by the then-new guy at the theater, I called him, asking if he might help out on the train car committee.
+He agreed to help.

 By now, everyone who has seen his sets at the theater knows he is a genius but all the hours he has given to the design of the museum puts him in a whole other class of “wonderfulness.”